w3c/wot-testing/events/2022.07.Online/README.md

 Output will be final updates to at-risk item lists for CR Transition resolutions planned for Aug 3.
 Profiles should be stabilized enough for testing.

+Note: this will be a WoT IG event.
+We can have contributors who are not WoT members but they have to be invited as IG guests.
+However, this is only the case if they are contributing to the Implementation report, e.g. with an Implementation Description, targeting the CR candidate deliverables, etc.  Experimental implementations that do not contribute to the test results should be deferred to the next *plugfest*.

 # Logistics:
 * Date: 25-29 July 2022
 * Time: (tentative)